Magnesium Metabolism Affecting Human Health and Disease

 View a more detailed list: Top ten foods high in magnesium

-The Regeneration Effect adopting mineralized foods and water by Dr. Apsley.
+The Regeneration Effect of mineralized foods and water by Dr. Apsley.

 Alkaline Food List by Dr. Veasey.